Falls are a major public health issue for older adults, leading to loss of independence and costing the NHS over £2.3 billion each year.

 Key impacts:

-• Recognised in Public Health England, NICE, and US Centers for Disease Control and Prevention guidance
+- Recognised in guidance from Public Health England, NICE, and US Centers for Disease Control and Prevention

 The FaME programme is a vital resource for improving the health and well-being of older adults, demonstrating significant societal and economic benefits.